masseydigital/jhep-605-601-group-project/README.md

 ### Unity Test

 This folder contains all resources required to build the Unity test project for Clue-Less.
 The server instance shall be a .Net standalone application and the web clients are WebGL builds.

+Unity Version: 2019.2.0

+#### Scenes

+DatabaseTest: Test scene for DynamoDB connection and table interaction

+Gameboard: Front-end gameboard application

+LoadingScreen: Loading screen for the player when they start the game